-All vsearch operations discard sequences of length smaller than integer: 1 nucleotide by default for sorting or shuffling, 32 nucleotides for clustering, dereplication or searching.
+All vsearch operations discard sequences of length smaller than integer: 1 nucleotide by default for sorting or shuffling, 32 nucleotides for clustering and dereplication as well as the commands --makeudb_usearch, --sintax, and --usearch_global.

---no\progress
+--no_progress

 Do not show the gradually increasing progress indicator.